awsdocs/amazon-redshift-developer-guide/doc_source/r_CREATE_EXTERNAL_SCHEMA.md

 The Amazon Resource Name \(ARN\) of an RDS PostgreSQL or Aurora PostgreSQL secret created using AWS Secrets Manager\.
 For information about how to create and retrieve an ARN for a secret, see [Creating a Basic Secret](https://docs.aws.amazon.com/secretsmanager/latest/userguide/manage_create-basic-secret.html) and [Retrieving the Secret Value Secret](https://docs.aws.amazon.com/secretsmanager/latest/userguide/manage_retrieve-secret.html) in the *AWS Secrets Manager User Guide*\.

 CATALOG\_ROLE '*catalog\-role\-arn\-string*'
 The ARN for an IAM role that your cluster uses for authentication and authorization for the data catalog\.
 If CATALOG\_ROLE isn't specified, Amazon Redshift uses the specified IAM\_ROLE\.
 The catalog role must have permission to access the Data Catalog in AWS Glue or Athena\.
-For more information, see [IAM Policies for Amazon Redshift Spectrum](c-spectrum-iam-policies.md)\.
+For more information, see [IAM policies for Amazon Redshift Spectrum](c-spectrum-iam-policies.md)\.
 The following shows the syntax for the CATALOG\_ROLE parameter string for a single ARN\.

 ```
 CATALOG_ROLE 'arn:aws:iam::<aws-account-id>:role/<catalog-role>'
 ```
 You can chain roles so that your cluster can assume another IAM role, possibly belonging to another account\.
 You can chain up to 10 roles\.
-For more information, see [Chaining IAM Roles in Amazon Redshift Spectrum](c-spectrum-iam-policies.md#c-spectrum-chaining-roles)\.
+For more information, see [Chaining IAM roles in Amazon Redshift Spectrum](c-spectrum-iam-policies.md#c-spectrum-chaining-roles)\.
 The list of chained roles must not include spaces\.
 The following shows the syntax for chaining three roles\.